lancelafontaine/caproomster/client/README.md

 ### Project Setup

-- `npm run install` to set up the project
+- `npm install` to set up the project
 - `npm run uninstall` to reset the project

 ### Build Application